-Content may be king, but email marketing isn’t going anywhere—in fact, it’s as important in 2021 as it ever has been.
+Video content may be more popular than ever, but email marketing isn’t going anywhere—in fact, it’s as essential in 2023 as it ever has been.

 So how do you take advantage of this highly effective B2B marketing tactic?
 This guide will show you how to:

 - Develop an email marketing strategy and send email campaigns